November 1989 tornado outbreak: Huntsville, Alabama

 From the intersection of Whitesburg Drive and Airport Road, the tornado moved up Garth Mountain, as it continued on a northeast course.
 This took the tornado into a heavily wooded section.
 As it crossed the top of Garth Mountain and moved down the east side, it struck Jones Valley Elementary School on Garth Road.
 Thirty-seven children, five teachers, and seven painters were in the school when the tornado struck, part of an extended daycare program conducted at the school.
 The lead teacher of the daycare program moved the children from the second floor of the school building into a small open area under the stairway on the first floor.
 This action, first suggested by the school principal as she left for the day, saved the lives of the children.
 One woman was killed in an automobile driving along Garth Road on the way to the school.

 From the school, the tornado crossed Garth Road and moved across a portion of Jones Valley Subdivision, a development of well-constructed single family homes.
 The tornado severely damaged or destroyed a number of homes in the Jones Valley subdivision.
-It continued across Jones Valley moving before moving through a low gap between Round Top Mountain and Huntsville Mountain, passing just southeast of Monte Sano.
+It continued across Jones Valley before moving through a low gap between Round Top Mountain and Huntsville Mountain, passing just southeast of Monte Sano.
 The area from Huntsville Mountain to the end of the tornado path was mostly rural, with only scattered structures.
 However, the tornado continued to destroy or severely damage whatever structures it encountered.

-The tornado topped the northern edge of Huntsville Mountain and moved down the east side, crossing U.S. 431.
+The tornado topped the northern edge of Huntsville Mountain and moved down the east side, crossing US 431.
 It traveled through a valley in the vicinity of Dug Hill before moving up and over Chestnut Knob.
-From Chestnut Knob, the tornado traversed the Flint River valley referred to as Salty Bottoms, crossing the Flint River and U.S. 72 one mile southeast of Brownsboro.
+From Chestnut Knob, the tornado traversed the Flint River valley referred to as Salty Bottoms, crossing the Flint River and US 72 one mile southeast of Brownsboro.
 It moved across the present-day location of Madison County High School (not built until 1999) and continued on an east-northeast track over Reed Mountain and Jasper Point to a small lake (known as Smith Lake) at the headwaters of the Killingsworth Cove Branch, a small creek which feeds into the Flint River.
 The tornado path ended at the southeast tip of the lake at 4:50 p.m.
 (21:50 UTC).

 The total path length was 18.5 mi from the initial beginning on Redstone Arsenal to its end at Smith Lake.
-The damage path was generally about one-half mile wide; however, it reached nearly one mile in width in the Flint River/U.S. 72 area.
+The damage path was generally about one-half mile wide; however, it reached nearly one mile in width in the Flint River/US 72 area.